Tushar00786/pokefier/README.md

 ## Pokéfier and Machine Learning
 Pokéfier uses machine learning to identify pokemon images, given a url or an image object.
 The program and the model is completely free.
 However, you would need to join our Discord server to avail the `labels` and `identifier` which contain the pokemon names and, if you want to autocatch on mobile, the link to the Pokéfier API.

 The creation of this project was just like any other Machine Learning project.
-To recreate it, you would have to: [^note]
+To recreate it, you would have to:
+1. Collect data
+2. Prepare the dataset (referred to as data cleaning)
+3. Create a model
+4. Train the model
+5. Make predictions using the model
-1. Create a model using a programming language of your choice and associated libraries
+You can do this using a programming language of your choice.

-[^note]